No! A truck ban, but don't worry

 - Weekend ban: Saturdays (July–August) 07:00–20:00, and Sundays/public holidays 00:00–22:00

-- Applies to: trucks over 7.5 tonnes and trucks with trailers
+- Applies to: Trucks over 7.5 tonnes and trucks with trailers

-- Exceptions: empty trips, perishable goods, urgent deliveries
+- Exceptions: Empty trips, perishable goods, urgent deliveries

 France

-- Weekend ban: Saturday 22:00 – Sunday 22:00 (with seasonal extensions during holidays)
+- Weekend ban: Saturday 22:00 – Sunday 22:00 (with seasonal extensions during holiday periods)

-- Applies to: trucks over 7.5 tonnes
+- Applies to: Trucks over 7.5 tonnes

 Austria